As a small business owner, your website is at the center of everything you do.

 8. Understand Why People Are Leaving Your Site

-By giving data on which pages of your site have the highest bounce rate, Google Analytics can help you better understand how to keep your audience engaged on your site and hopefully take action.
+By giving data on which pages of your site have the highest bounce rate, GA can help you better understand how to keep your audience engaged on your site and hopefully take action.

 If you notice that a high percentage of visitors leave from a particular page or section, do some renovations to make the page more compelling.